localytics/cordova-template-app/README.md

 2. [localytics.xml](platforms/android/res/values/localytics.xml)

-And for Android, replace `YOUR_PUSH_SENDER_ID` in [localytics.xml](platforms/android/res/values/localytics.xml)
+And for Android, replace `YOUR_PUSH_SENDER_ID` in [localytics.xml](platforms/android/res/values/localytics.xml) For FCM integrations, place your google-services.json file in the `platforms/android/` folder.

 ## Debugging

 To debug Android, open the `platform/android` directory in Android Studio.
 To debug iOS, open `platforms/iOS/LocalyticsSample.xcworkspace` in XCode.

 You can additionally edit files in the `platforms/android/src` and `platforms/android/LocalyticsSample/Plugins/com.localytics.phonegap.LocalyticsPlugin` (shown in XCode under `Plugins`) directory and they will update the wrapper (provided you added the plugin with the `--link` option).
 Doing this tends to break the cordova setup though so you may need to remove and re-add the plugins afterwards.